Anaconda Platform

 Creating a server

 A random name is automatically generated for all new servers.
-You can edit this name if desired.
+You can edit this name if preferred.

 Only the models you have access to are available.